Below you will find information on:

 2. Food teaching in schools: A framework of knowledge and skills

-Public Health England (PHE), along with the British Nutrition Foundation (BNF), initiated the development of a Food teaching in schools framework in response to a meeting comprising the BNF, with the Food Teachers Centre, OfSTED, Department for Education and School Food Plan to discuss the management and provision of food teaching in 2015.
+Public Health England (PHE), along with the British Nutrition Foundation, initiated the development of a Food teaching in schools framework in response to a meeting comprising the British Nutrition Foundation, with the Food Teachers Centre, OfSTED, Department for Education and School Food Plan to discuss the management and provision of food teaching in 2015.
 The development of guidelines for food teaching was an action that all felt imperative to ensure the quality of food teaching in schools.

 The purpose of this guidance is to help primary and secondary schools implement the requirements for food within the new National Curriculum for Design and Technology (D&T) in England and the Core competences for children and young people aged 5 to 16 years (and GCSE for secondary schools).
 These curriculum measures, together with the other action points of the School Food Plan, seek to promote a 'pro-food' ethos in schools and heighten awareness of the integral part that food and a whole school approach plays in children's health, well-being and attainment.
 However, the basic principles can be applied throughout the UK.